Ebola: WHO declares international emergency over Congo outbreak | DW | 17.07.2019

 "WHO does not recommend any restrictions on travel or trade, which rather than stopping Ebola can actually hamper the fight," said WHO chief Tedros Adhanom Ghebreyesus.
 "Such restrictions force people to use informal and unmonitored border crossings, increasing the potential for the spread of disease."

-Ebola is a rare and highly infectious virus, with a death rate of up to 90 percent, according to the WHO.
+Ebola is a rare and highly infectious virus, with a death rate of up to 90%, according to the WHO.
 Symptoms include fever, intense weakness and vomiting.
-The incubation period range from two to 21 days.
+The incubation period ranges from two to 21 days.

 ls/ng (AFP, AP, Reuters)